Bdóte: Wakaŋ Tipi site reclamation

 The Wakan Tipi Awanyankapi ("those who care for Wakan Tipi", formerly known as the Lower Phalen Creek project) is a Dakota-led organization that advocates for the restoration of native habitat and Indigenous histories to the Bruce Vento Nature Sanctuary and surrounding areas.
 They are building the Wakan Tipi Center at the sanctuary, which will be an immersive way to learn Dakota history, lifeways, language, and values.
 WTA and the City of St. Paul announced a co-management agreement for the site in 2024.
 Other goals include restoring Phalen Creek above ground and renaming Carver's Cave to the original Dakota name of Wakan Tipi.

 Owámniyomni site reclamation

 The Owámniyomni Okhódayapi ("Friends of the Falls") is a Dakota-led organization that is working to restore the falls to a natural state and return Dakota leadership to the management of the site.
 It is working with the city of Minneapolis for transfer of land surrounding the Upper Lock and Dam from the federal government (U.S. Army Corps of Engineers).
-The Army Corps of Engineers is expected to make a decision on the land transfer in 2024.
+The Army Corps of Engineers was expected to make a decision on the land transfer in 2024.
+In 2025, Owámniyomni Okhódayapi signed a 25-year lease for 5 acres of federal land adjacent to the Minneapolis downtown river parks.
+There is a plan to restore the site with native plants, re-creation of a 25-foot water cascade, restoration of limestone bluffs and ADA-accessible pathways.

+Construction will remove the second level of the former U.S. Army Corps of Engineers visitor center building and the Upper Lock parking lot.
+The restoration will occur over a phased timeline, with phase one focused on the land and plant elements in 2026.
+Phase two, which will focus on water and shoreline restoration, is planned for 2027-2028.